-The Cultana Expansion Area (CEA) project, comprising the expansion of the existing Cultana Training Area in South Australia westwards from 50,250 hectares to approximately 209,294 hectares through the acquisition of pastoral leases, was assessed under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) as described in the Part 7 Referral submitted on 23 December 2009 (referral number 2010/5316).
+The Cultana Expansion Area (CEA) project includes the expansion of the existing Cultana Training Area (CUTA) in South Australia westwards from 50,250 hectares to approximately 209,294 hectares, through the acquisition of pastoral leases.
+The project was assessed under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) as described in Part 7 of the Referral submitted to the Environment Department on 23 December 2009 (EPBC referral number 2010/5316).

 A Public Environment Report (PER) process was conducted for the project in accordance with Part 8 of the EPBC Act.
-The PER provided information about the likely impacts of the project on the relevant EPBC Act controlling provisions: nationally listed threatened species and ecological communities (sections 18 & 18A) and the protection of the environment from Commonwealth action (section 28).
+The PER provided information about the likely impacts of the project on relevant controlling provisions under the EPBC Act including nationally listed threatened species and ecological communities (sections 18 & 18A) and protection of the environment from Commonwealth action (section 28).

-The project was approved subject to conditions under Part 9 of the Act by the (now) Department of the Environment and Energy (DoEE) on 5 December 2013.
-Defence's use of the CEA is also subject to the environmental management requirements of the South Australian Government, made legally enforceable under a lease arrangement.
+The Cultana Expansion Area (CEA) project was approved subject to conditions under Part 9 of the Act by the (now) Department of Agriculture, Water and the Environment (DAWE) on 5 December 2013.
+Defence's use of the CEA is also subject to the environmental management requirements of the South Australian Government, made legally enforceable under a lease agreement made with Defence.

-Condition 18 of EPBC approval requires the preparation and submission of an annual compliance report within three months of every 12 month anniversary of the commencement of the action.
+Condition 18 requires the preparation and submission of an annual compliance report within three months of every 12 month anniversary of the commencement of the action for the duration of the approval which remains in effect to 31 December 2114.

 The action commenced on 9 October 2015 and the first annual compliance report was submitted on 9 January 2017.
-Subsequent annual compliance reports are due by 9 January of each year for the duration of the approval (i.e. 75 years).
+Annual reports for the CEA are due each year by 9 January and address compliance for the preceding year.